hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Implicit functions

 We can also represent geometric models as an isosurface of a scalar field.
 This way we have a continuous representation of a surface given by an implicit function.
 Visualization of implicit surfaces can be computed with raytracing or we can subdivide the space and extract a polygonal mesh using a method like Marching Cubes.
 A continuous representation has some advantages as we have arbitrary resolution at a low storage cost.
-As neural networks are universal approximators for continuous functions [X], we c
+As neural networks are universal approximators for continuous functions [X], we can try to parameterize

 ### These representations are not exhaustive